Eco-DiscordLink/EcoDiscordPlugin/README.md

 * `Helpful Commands`
 DiscordLink features a number of helpful commands both from within the game and from Discord.
 Here's the full [command list](Commands.md) and below is a sneak peek on some of the more prominent ones!
-	* *?ExecuteEcoCommand* - Execute any ingame Eco command straight from Discord!
+	* */EcoCommand* - Execute any ingame Eco command straight from Discord!
 Don't worry, only you and your admins get access to the privileged commands :)
-	* */dlt* - The DiscordLink Trades command will help you find where you can buy and sell everything you need to run your profession!
+	* */Trades* - The DiscordLink Trades command will help you find where you can buy and sell everything you need to run your profession!
 Search by item, tag, player or store name!
-	* */snippet* - Post a prepared text snippet in Discord, straight into Eco!
+	* */Snippet* - Post a prepared text snippet in Discord, straight into Eco!
 Tired of answering the same questions over and over?
 Make a snippet!

 ## Usage